How we make them 'COVID secure'

 Driving lessons - the 'new normal'

 Coronavirus is not going away anytime soon.
-It's going to be a risk to our health until a vaccine is developed, if it ever is.
+It's going to be a risk to our health for the foreseeable future.

 As it's impossible to 'socially distance' ourselves when we share a car we have to reduce the risk of catching or transmitting the virus in other ways.
 It's important to take these precautions seriously - your health and the health of your loved ones could depend on it.

-If you have any questions after you've read this article and watched the video, ask away.
+If you have any questions or concerns after you've read this article, ask away.

 Before your first lesson after the lockdown